jericovalino/Train_Mask_RCNN/README.md

 # Train_Mask_RCNN
-Instructions on how to train a Mask-RCNN Model on Tensorflow from scratch
+A complete instructions on how to train a Mask-RCNN Model on Tensorflow from scratch

 #### <b>PC REQUIREMENTS</b>